DiogoGravanita/Nashville-Housing-Data-Cleaning-and-Analysis-Project/README.md

 <br/><br/>
 ### Addressing Null Property Addresses:

-Upon further examination, we discovered that some property address values were missing (null).
-Upon closer inspection, it became evident that these null entries corresponded to related entries in the dataset, sharing identical owner names, addresses, and property values.
-To rectify this inconsistency, we populated the null property addresses with the correct values.
+Upon further examination, it became evident that some property address values were missing (null).
+Closer inspection revealed that these null entries corresponded to related entries in the dataset, sharing identical owner names, addresses, and property values.
+To rectify this inconsistency, the null property addresses were populated with the correct values.

 ```sql
 Update a